 Here are answers to some of our commonly asked questions.

-A: There's nothing more compelling than a track record.
+A: There’s nothing more compelling than a track record.
 GlassKote has been installed in Australia for over 25 years and has enjoyed an excellent reputation.
-It is used in the most grueling environments including wet and humid areas without any trouble.
+It is used in the most grueling environments including wet and humid areas without any trouble (take a look at the swimming pool picture in the Guarantee section).
 The product has been used extensively on exterior spandrel applications on buildings in Australia; a location with plenty of sun and high temperatures.
 GlassKote is currently sold in more than 22 countries worldwide and is backed up by a solid applicator warranty.